-• Summary of Future Direction and Expectations
+Summary of Future Direction and Expectations

 In order to accomplish its mission and accommodate increased workload, the department needs to increase manpower to levels recommended by approved staffing models.
-The department anticipates adding approximately 592 sworn employees and 154 support personnel over a six-year period.
+The department needs to add approximately 618 sworn employees and 158 support personnel over a six-year period.
 These personnel would allow the department to address a number of emerging public safety issues.
 These issues include terrorism, Internet crimes against children, illegal firearms purchases, sex offenders, and identity theft.